iramulh/Unbeatable_TicTacToe_Python/README.md

 Play again.
 Quit.
 ## Requirements
 Needs the image folder to run.
+Requires both the console and output windows.
 ## Additional Information
 The original images folder has been split for upload purposes.
 Combine "images1" and "images2" into a new folder named "images" to run properly.